 Assisting Attorney and/or Authorized Signer may revoke this acceptance in writing at any time, and each has the power to appoint a new assisting attorney or authorized signer in Assisting Attorney's and/or Authorized Signer's place.
 My authorization and consent to allow Assisting Attorney and Authorized Signer to perform these and other services necessary for the closure of my law office do not require Assisting Attorney and/or Authorized Signer to perform these services.
-If Assisting Attorney and/or Authorized Signer revokes this acceptance, Assisting Attorney and/or Authorized Signer must promptly notify me.
+If Assisting Attorney and/or Authorized Signer must promptly notify me.

 [Planning Attorney] [Date]

 STATE OF IDAHO)

-County of) ss •
+County of) ss)

-personally appeared, ki before me (here insert the name and quality of the officer), nown or identified to me (or proved to me on the oath of whose name is subscribed to the within instrument, and cuted the same.
+On thisday of , before me (here insert the name and quality of the officer),

+personally appeared), to be the , known or identified to me (or proved to me on the oath of person whose name is subscribed to the within instrument, and
-NOTARY PUBLIC FOR IDAHO My commission expires:

-[Assisting Attorney] [Date]